Safety Ice Picks

 Ice Safety Guide – Infographic

 No ice is guaranteed safe!
-Knowing that ice does not thicken uniformly – always use a tape measure and measure thickness at multiple points.
+Know that ice does not thicken uniformly – always use a tape measure and measure thickness at multiple points.
+Here is an overview of how much weight varying thickness of ice can hold.

 Ice colour is just as important as thickness.
-Ice colour is the key indicator of its strength and breadth, making it vital to know their meanings:
+The colour is a key indicator of its strength and breadth, making it vital for you what each colour means.

 Be mindful of these ice colours when exploring – safety first!